Should You Use A Standing

 That said, they’re well worth thinking about as we consider how long we should best use our sit stand workstations.
 Standing for extended periods is unsurprisingly linked with lower back and leg pain, placing strain on the back and leg muscles and helping to exacerbate bad posture.

 Excessive standing is also associated with cardiovascular problems, and the additional energy expenditure contributes to fatigue.
-It is common for workers who stand all day to report discomfort in their feet, and also around the back and neck.
+It is common for workers who stand all day to report discomfort in their knees and feet, and also around the back and neck.

 That said, many people spend all day on their feet without adverse effects – think of a waitress, for example.
 Even if you spend a lot of your day on your feet, moving away from your desk and varying your position frequently will offset many of the ill effects of stationary standing.